 Be careful that walking on the rocks is super slippery.
 Make sure you step where the terrain is not smooth, because you can hurt yourself.
 Other than that, enjoy the refreshing water.

 I was a bit disappointed to miss this one.
-I have heard amazing things.
+I have heard amazing things about the Semuc Champey cave tour.
 You basically walk barefoot and swim with a lit candle in your hand, watch stalactites and stalagmites while bats fly over you.
-It’s a one hour fun guaranteed and a guide will be with you.
+It’s a one-hour fun guaranteed and a guide will be with you.

 It costs 60 Quetzales including the guide.
 They need a minimum of 4 people to do the tour and this is why I didn’t do it as I was there in low season and nobody else was there with me at the same time.